The University of North Carolina

 * Amended by Board of Trustees, May 27, 1994.

 * Amended by Board of Trustees, effective January 1, 2006.

 * Amended by Board of Trustees, effective January 23, 2014.

 This document sets forth the procedures to be followed with respect to the appeal of a negative admissions decision, including a decision to rescind an admission that has already been granted.

 Appeal to Admissions Officer

 Appeals concerning individual admission, or admission rescission, decisions may be had only if it is contended that a) a provision set forth in the University of North Carolina at Chapel Hill admissions policy ("admissions policy") has been violated or b) the decision not to admit the individual or to rescind admission resulted from a material procedural error in the admissions process.
-Such an appeal shall be lodged by the applicant-appellant with the administrative officer (the director of undergraduate admissions, the dean of The Graduate School, the dean of the professional school concerned, or the dean of Summer School) whose office had responsibility for the admission in question (hereafter the "admissions officer") within 30 days after the appellant has received the letter communicating the University's decision.
+Such an appeal shall be lodged by the applicant-appellant with the administrative officer (the director of undergraduate admissions, the dean of The Graduate School, the dean of the professional school concerned, or the dean of Summer School) whose office had responsibility for the admission in question (hereafter the "admissions officer") within 30 days after the University posts the appellant's online decision.
 The appeal shall be in writing and shall set forth the grounds for the appeal.

 Upon receipt of the appeal, the admissions officer shall review the applicant-appellant's file and appeal letter and shall communicate his or her decision to the appellant in writing.

 Appeal to Provost